Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: Experimental Tests

 \subsection{Indirect Detection}

 Since dark photons decay promptly into pairs of SM particles, the products of DM annihilations are energetic SM particles, which can leave imprints in astrophysical and cosmological datasets.
 We focus here on the constraints on DM annihilation provided by the anisotropy spectrum of the cosmic microwave background (CMB).
-Fermi-LAT observations of dwarf galaxies \cite{Fermi-LAT:2015att,Fermi-LAT:2016uux} as well as AMS-02 observations of positron spectra \cite{AMS:2013fma} can provide similar constraints on the DM annihilation cross-section and can be nominally more constraining for DM masses in the range of primary interest to us ($5\,\mathrm{GeV}\lesssim m_\chi\lesssim 100$ GeV).
+Fermi-LAT observations of dwarf galaxies \cite{Fermi-LAT:2015att,Fermi-LAT:2016uux} as well as AMS-02 observations of positron spectra \cite{AMS:2013fma} can provide similar constraints on the DM annihilation cross-section and can nominally contribute additional sensitivity for DM masses above $10$ GeV.
 However, searches for DM annihilation products from galaxies today are subject to sizable systematic uncertainties relating to the modeling of DM haloes and astrophysical sources of cosmic rays.
 CMB constraints, on the other hand, primarily depend on the properties of the universe at times when it was well-described by perturbation theory.
+In addition, as shown for this model in \cite{Evans:2017kti}, the overall sensitivity of cosmic ray searches is broadly comparable to that from the CMB.
+For this reason, we do not add cosmic ray observations to our list of constraints.

 The parameter space of our model of dark matter is constrained by the CMB anisotropies as measured from Planck \cite{Planck:2015fie}, which restricts \cite{Slatyer:2015jla}:

 where $f_\text{eff}$ is an efficiency factor and $\langle \sigma v\rangle$ is the thermally-averaged DM annihilation rate.
 To zeroth order in DM velocity, the thermally-averaged cross-section for $\chi\chi\to Z_D Z_D$ is